top of page

 Lands of Xixaraca

-In Quinchía, indigenous memory is kept alive in spaces like the Tierras de Xixaraca archaeological museum, conceived as a tribute to those roots and the history built around coffee.
+In Quinchía, the memory of its indigenous heritage is kept alive in spaces like the archaeological museum "Tierras de Xixaraca", conceived as a tribute to those roots and the history built around coffee.

 When someone tastes a specialty coffee from Quinchía, they're not just savoring notes of panela, chocolate, or ripe fruit.
-They're drinking in the history of a town nestled among guardian hills, shaped by indigenous peoples, settlers, and coffee growers who have learned to read the climate, the mountains, and the soil to produce a coffee that can only be born here, in this Village of the Hills where ancestral gold now shines in the form of a cup.
+They're drinking in the history of a town nestled among guardian hills, shaped by indigenous peoples, settlers, and coffee growers who have learned to read the climate, the mountains, and the soil to produce a coffee that can only be born here, in this Village of Peaks, where ancestral gold now shines in the form of a cup.

 bottom of page